Siphon880gh/devbrain/DevOps/Server - _Scaling - Process Supervision - Supervisor/Supervisor web interface.md

 password=your_password     ; Optional: add for basic authentication
 ```

 Then you may need to enable port 9001.
-Refer to guide [[Enabling ports at nginx]]
+Refer to guide [[UFW - Enable specific ports]]

 When you visit https://domain.com:9001, you'll get a web browser prompt for username and password